xlp0/PublishedVaults/StudyNotes/Literature/PKM/Tools/Virtualization/Peer-to-Peer.md

 4. Enhanced privacy: Since transactions occur directly between peers, sensitive information does not need to pass through third-party intermediaries.

 Overall, P2P networks play a crucial role in enabling trustless interactions within blockchain systems by promoting decentralization and removing the need for intermediaries.

+## Peer-to-Peer Connection

+One Page.
+9 (Section 1.3.3) of [[@preukschatSelfsovereignIdentityDecentralized2021|Self-sovereign identity_2021]],  The following statement was said:
+> In a peer-to-peer relationship, neither of you has an “[[Account|account]]” with the other.
+Rather, you both share a connection.
+Neither of you fully “owns” this connection.
+It is like a string that you are both holding—if either one of you lets go, the string will drop.
+But as long as you both want it, the connection will persist.